LonelyUlmo/CS457_Project/SOW.md

 # Project Title:
-Othello
+Tic Tac Toe

 ## Team:
 Jonathan Evans

 ## Project Objective:
-This project aims to succesfully simulate the game of Othello over a network connection between a server and two clients.
+This project aims to succesfully simulate the game of Tic Tac Toe over a network connection between a server and two clients.

 ## Scope:
 Inclusions:
 - Two clients will be able to connect to a server host.
-- Clients will be able to engage in a game of Othello.
+- Clients will be able to engage in a game of Tic Tac Toe.
 - The game will be displayed and interacted with within a terminal window.

 Exclusions: